 The proof of concept showed how individuals can verify themselves to a government database and then have additional attributes attached to their identity by an approved official.
 This could be sensitive information like a tax code or a health insurance number.
 Those details are then written to a secure, private distributed ledger that can only be accessed by approved officials.
 This gives governments (and indeed other organisations) the ability to take advantage of the benefits of blockchain technology and its immutable records without having to compromise speed, cost effectiveness and efficiency.

 Our partnership with LedgerState has the potential to bring about better protection of personal data, improved privacy and more resilient systems for citizens and governments.
 The decentralised nature of blockchain infrastructure removes risk of data being stored in one place, meaning there’s no central point for hackers to access information.

 Our APIs bring new, secure ways for organisations to connect with individuals.
 Our own social purpose team strives to keep people safe online and assist humanitarian organisations with identity needs in the developing world.
 This move from LedgerState has the potential to help a broad range of governments including those in the developing world.

-Nino Vang Vojvodic Founder of LedgerState said, “Now there are finally tools and systems available for governments to grant a higher level of Sovereignty to their citizens.
+Founder of LedgerState Nino Vang Vojvodic said, “Now there are finally tools and systems available for governments to grant a higher level of Sovereignty to their citizens.
 Early implementers will gain significant advantage when it comes to attracting the best talent and people to their citizenship or residency.”